rich-newman/javascript-react-webpack-visualstudio-project-template/README.md

 **Debugging in Visual Studio**

 As with the [HTML Application with TypeScript template](https://marketplace.visualstudio.com/items?itemName=Rich-Newman.TypeScriptHTMLApplicationTemplate) and the [TypeScript with React HTML Application Template](https://github.com/rich-newman/typescript-react-webpack-visualstudio-project-template), this template allows debugging from Visual Studio in Chrome, Edge and Internet Explorer.
 Just create a project with the template, wait for the Node modules to auto-install, set a breakpoint in Visual Studio, and hit F5.
 There is no need to use the browser development tools.
 This makes the template useful as an HTML plus JavaScript playground.

+**Relationshipt to TypeScript Version**

+The project created by this template is identical to the project created by the [TypeScript with React Application Template](https://github.com/rich-newman/typescript-react-webpack-visualstudio-project-template), except that the code is in JavaScript not TypeScript and it uses Babel to transpile rather than the TypeScript compiler (see below).

 **Node Modules, Babel and Webpack**